Conscious Contraception - A Guide to Fertility Management

 FABMs (Fertility Awareness-Based Methods)

 Mapping your cycle will give you a clear indication of how your cycle flows and functions.
 People can use period tracking journals or apps to keep track of what's going on throughout the month.
-I use Kindara, but there are many available.
+These are a a few hand written tracking journals I absolutely love.

-Note: Cycles can fluctuate seasonally so trusting an app to tell you exactly when you're ovulating is FOOLISH, listen to your body and read the signs!
+Note: Cycles can fluctuate seasonally so trusting a predictor app without tracking biomarkers to tell you exactly when you're ovulating is FOOLISH.
+Many listen to their body and read the signs.

 Here are a few physiological natural birth control markers to follow: